SCMSUnni/sql_queries_day3/README.md

 # 🛒 E-Commerce SQL Database Analysis

-This repository contains SQL scripts and queries developed as part of an academic/internship task focused on **E-Commerce database analysis using MySQL**.

 The project demonstrates core SQL concepts such as:
 - Database creation
 - Data querying